Join My Academy For Just $4.99/Month!

 Tone down the technical jargon and complex terms

-Here’s what I believe and has worked great for me over my many years writing…
+Here’s what I believe and what has worked great for me over my many years of writing…

 You can use technical jargon and complex vocabulary to reach a very small audience.